Wolferado/chili_labs_assignment/README.md

 # chili_labs_assignment - Junior Mobile Developer position assignment

+> [!WARNING]
+> This project has been archived due to these reasons:
+> - Assignment has been finished and received some feedback;
+> - No interview afterwards _(somehow only 4 out of 10 points, even though there are 16 in total? bruh)._

+> [!NOTE]
+> This repository contains code for the GIPHY GIF Search Mobile App as an assignment for Chili Labs "Junior Mobile Developer" position.

 ## Information regarding Flutter SDK
 Flutter 3.22.3 • channel stable • https://github.com/flutter/flutter.git